[Holodeck –

 protocol files for recommended guidelines.
 What is this?

-CHELL: It’s a Keslekki design.
-I studied the technique when I
+CHELL: It's a Kazleti design.
+I studied the technique when I visited

-visited their planet.
+their planet.
 It took me weeks to learn.
-I know it doesn’t
+I know it doesn't look

 TUVOK: This ornament is in violation of the dress code.